colin-jack/resourced/README.md

 # resourced
 NOTE - This is a very very early version of this project, definitely not ready for use.

-A simple DSL for building a resource-oriented design on top of express.js.
+A simple DSL for building a resource-oriented design on top of express.js, each resource has the following associated with it:

-Note what we're aiming for here is not the resource oriented style popularised by Rails.
-Instead we're going for an approach where you can define your resoruces and then use the full power of linking to start getting some of that RESTful HATEOAS magic.
+* URI - The address of the resources
+* Methods - One or more HTTP request handler methods
+* Caching - Definition of where and how long to cache responses from the resource.
+* Middleware - You can attach middleware to run before and after requests, for example to perform authorization.

+As you can see this takes a very resource-oriented/RESTful approach to defining services.
+We're thus not necessarily aiming to replicate directly the resource style popularised by Rails.

 ## Samples
 ### Configuration